peaBerberian/dotfiles/README.md

 Script to autodetect multi-monitor setups and call xrandr accordingly (needs xrandr binary).

 ### .Xresources
 Configuration for X applications.
-Mainly _rxvt-unicode_.
+Mainly _rxvt-unicode_ and xterm.

 ### .xsessionrc
 Xsession configuration.
 Used here like (but before) the .autostart script but mainly for X applications tweaks (where .autostart start Applications).